This may not be a huge revelation for many, but the two most populous countries in the world are also the most polluted ones.

 New Delhians will see the Badarpur plant shut down too.
 It’s one of India’s oldest and least efficient coal plants.

-India hopes to cut its pollution levels with these measures.
-They might clear their reputation for having the world’s most polluted cities.
+India hopes to cut pollution levels with these measures, clearing their reputation for having the world’s most polluted cities.

 Learn the best places to invest – and where to avoid – by downloading our free Investment Cheat Sheet.

 - Best Countries to Invest in Asia for 2018 - December 21, 2017